gustavoosantoos/Lagomorpha/Lagomorpha/readme.md

 - And that's all! :D

-Logamorpha will handle new messages in the queue called **NewProductQueue**, and cast the incoming messages to the class **Product**, the first method's parameter.
+Lagomorpha will handle new messages in the queue called **NewProductQueue**, and cast the incoming messages to the class **Product**, the first method's parameter.